datastax/vertex-ai-extension/README.md

  # Astra DB Vertex AI Extension

-The Astra DB Vertex AI Extension allows users to perform CRUD operations, using natural language, against their Astra databases.
+The Astra DB Vertex AI Extension allows users to perform CRUD operations against their Astra databases using natural language.
 The supported operations are:

 - readData
 - insertData